 I lived in Altadena during the massive fires of January 2025.
-My community was flattened as well as the Pacific Palisades.
-One house on our property was lost and the adjacent ADU (additional dwelling unit) where I lived was damaged but survived.
-We received an evacuation order at 3:30 am on January 7th and I hurriedly escaped to my daughter’s house in the Valley.
-Our cul de sac was on fire son afterward.
+My community and the Pacific Palisades were flattened.
+One house on our property was lost, and the adjacent ADU (additional dwelling unit) where I lived was damaged but is still standing.

 Below is a running list (to be updated) of iconic landmarks we lost.